 Who is the First Dates' restaurant owner Fred Sirieix ?
-Everything you need to know
+Everything to know...

-Everyone’s favourite love guru and Maitre D from the First Dates restaurant is back for a second series of First Dates Hotel - yay!
+Everyone’s favourite love guru and Maitre D from the First Dates restaurant is back - yay!

 Is everyone as obsessed with First Dates as we are?
+And more importantly maître d‘ Fred Sirieix…

-Whether it’s gunning for two people to really hit it off on their date, or falling in love with one of the diners ourselves.
-But bill paying and dining etiquette aside, there’s something else that First Date viewers all over the country are obsessed with.
-That’s right – the French, bearded, love guru that is maître d‘ Fred Sirieix.
+Yep, bill paying and dining etiquette aside, First Dates’ viewers all over the country are obsessed with the French, bearded, love guru that is Fred.

+More: SWOON!
+First Dates’ Fred Sirieix reveals his top love tips – including sexy dancing and working up a sweat!

-And with the second series of First Dates Hotel back on our screens as of Monday (January 8), we FINALLY get more airtime with Fred.
+Luckily for us, the First Dates: Valentine’s Special is celebrating the most romantic day of the year and is back TONIGHT (February 14, 2019) at 10pm on Channel 4… so we get more airtime with Fred.
 Yay!

-Similar to the First Dates restaurant – where ‘scientists’ pair up those looking for love using their mutual interests and personalities to match them – First Dates Hotel will send a pair of lovebirds off on a romantic date after a night spent at a plush hotel in Southern Italy, providing their initial dinner date goes well.
+If you haven’t managed to catch First Dates so far (in which case, where have you been?!), it’s based on ‘scientists’ pairing up those looking for love using their mutual interests and personalities to match them before sending the lovebirds on a romantic date.

 But aside from watching potential love bloom, we’re all about watching Fred share his dating expertise in his heavenly French accent.